openelb/openelb/doc/install-porter-on-kubesphere.md

 # Install Porter on KubeSphere (Web Console)

-This document describes how to install Porter on the [KubeSphere](https://kubesphere.io/) web console.
-For details about how to install Porter in a Kubernetes cluster without KubeSphere, see [Install Porter on Kubernetes (kubectl and Helm)](./install-porter-on-kubernetes.md).
+This document describes how to install and delete Porter on the [KubeSphere](https://kubesphere.io/) web console.
+For details about how to install and delete Porter in a Kubernetes cluster without KubeSphere, see [Install Porter on Kubernetes (kubectl and Helm)](./install-porter-on-kubernetes.md).

 ## Prerequisites